Transportation Economic Trends

 Costs Faced by Households

 Households pay for travel in two ways, either by paying to own and operate passenger vehicles for their own use, or they pay fares to use for-hire passenger transportation services (e.g., air, transit bus, and rail services) for their intercity and intracity travel.
-For total household expenditures on transportation see Household Spending on Transportation.
+For total household expenditures on transportation, see Household Spending on Transportation.

-2021 and 2022 Year-in-Review
+2022 and 2023 Year-in-Review

 Costs Faced by Households